raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 So, it's essential to keep training and testing data separate to ensure that the computer program can perform the task accurately in various situations, not just the ones it has seen before.

-To see how successful your model is at classifying the test data, test your model with some of the images:
+To see how successful your model is at classifying the test data, test your model with :

 --- task ---